Jay-Trades/pennlabs/README.md

 Use any tools you think are relevant to the challenge!
 To install additional packages run `pipenv install <package_name>` within the directory.
 Make sure to document your additions.

+## data modeling

+Primary key : code

+table columns: name, description, tags

+## wants me to load json data and write it to sql.

+## 1st
+So basically we are initiaiating the db as sqlalchemy and connecting it to a sql uri.